sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/populate-metrics-influxdb.md

 --runtime-assets influxdb-handler
 {{< /code >}}

-You should see a confirmation message:
+You should receive a confirmation message:

 {{< code shell >}}
 Created
 {{< /code >}}

-To see the complete resource definition for the handler resource you just created with sensuctl, run:
+To review the complete resource definition for the handler resource you just created with sensuctl, run:

 {{< language-toggle >}}